The 7 Coolest Things Digitally Literate Teachers Are Doing in Their Classrooms

 From here, they either begin reading the book or pick up where they left off.
 In this way, the digital tools are a form of scaffolding.
 They help imprint important lessons either before or during a reading unit so that students can better apply them as they continue through the material.
 This helps drive home essential points for students who need more help, while allowing more advanced students multiple creative ways to explore.

 From here, students download the augmented reality app Aurasma and program the app to recognize the images on their posters.
-Then they link those images to the video(s) they’ve filmed.
+They link those images to the video(s) they’ve filmed.
 When touring the classroom, all a student, teacher or visitor needs to do is launch Aurasma and point their iPad camera at an image, and then one of the student videos pops up to educate the viewer on what that image represents and means.
-The entire classroom becomes an Aurasma museum, with dozens of hidden secrets just a scan away.
+The entire classroom becomes an Aurasma museum with dozens of hidden secrets just a scan away.

 This project at Cox Elementary was as hands-on as they come.
 Students got to write scripts, model characters and build sets as they created their very own claymation short.
-(Insider secret: They’re the same celebrities who did all of the voices, too).
-Using the Stop Motion app, the students captured their stories picture by picture, until they had completed a story with plenty of action.
+(Insider secret: They’re the same celebrities who did all of the voices, too.)
+Using the Stop Motion app, the students captured their stories picture by picture until they had completed a story with plenty of action.

 “I require students to re-create a lesson as if they’re teaching it to someone who has never learned this material before,” Ferraro said.

 Ferraro gives them examples before they begin and clear criteria as they create their lessons.
-They must have the proper content, use the correct vocabulary, explain at least three examples, and progressively increase the difficulty of each concept they explain.
+They must have the proper content, use the correct vocabulary, incorporate at least three examples, and progressively increase the difficulty of each concept they explain.
 If they are touching on a topic the class has previously covered, they must reincorporate that topic as well.